MonetDBSolutions/monetdb-stethoscope/docs/source/usage.rst

 database
    The name of the database to connect to.
-This argument is mandatory. username (``--username/-u username``)
+This argument is mandatory.

+username (``--username/-u username``)
    The name of the user for the database connection.
-The default value is ``monetdb``. password (``--password/-P password``)
+The default value is ``monetdb``.

+password (``--password/-P password``)
    The password to be used for the database connection.
+The default value is ``monetdb``.

-If this option is not specified, ``pystethoscope`` will prompt the user for a password. output (``--output/-o filename``)
+output (``--output/-o filename``)
    The file where ``pystethoscope`` will write its output.
 If this is omitted, the output will be written to the standard output.